-Zion National Park is easily my favorite in the USA!
+Zion National Park is one of my favorite National Parks in the USA!
 It is incredibly beautiful and there is so much to do and see.
 If you’re planning a trip, here are the top 10 things NOT to miss in Zion Canyon:

 Best Things to Do in Zion National Park